circleci/circleci-docs/jekyll/_cci2/optimization-cookbook.md

 The *CircleCI Optimizations Cookbook* is a collection of individual use cases (referred to as "recipes") that provide you with detailed, step-by-step instructions on how to optimize your **pipelines** (the mechanism for taking code changes to your customers).
 Pipeline optimizations that increase build speed and security have a positive impact an organization's overall development and operations KPIs.

-This guide, and its associated sections, will enable you to quickly and easily perform repeatable optimization tasks on the CircleCI platform.
+The recipes in this guide will enable you to quickly and easily perform repeatable optimization tasks on the CircleCI platform.

 * TOC
 {:toc}